eProsima/Micro-XRCE-DDS-docs/docs/gen.rst

 Installation
 ------------

-In order to use *Micro XRCE-DDS Gen*, it is needed to follow the next steps:
+In order to use *eProsima Micro XRCE-DDS Gen*, it is needed to follow the next steps:

 1. Install its dependencies: